JasonShin/sqlx-ts/book/docs/type-generation/annotations.md

 # Overrides

-sqlx-ts cannot generate typing for complex SQL syntax such as JSON functions.
+SQLX-TS cannot generate typing for complex SQL syntax such as JSON functions.
 In this scenario, sqlx-ts will return `any` and you can use annotations to override the result to a type that you anticipate.

 ## Supported types